Christianity and Contemporary Issues

 Is the United States a “Christian Nation”?

-There is no doubt that George Washington, Sam Adams, John Adams and many others among the Founding Fathers were devoutly religious (although Washington’s attendance at services was notoriously spotty).
+There is no doubt that George Washington, Sam Adams, Patrick Henry and many others among the Founding Fathers were devoutly religious (although Washington’s attendance at services was notoriously spotty).

 Jefferson, a self-described “Deist” (believing in a “higher power” as “Prime Cause” in the universe but without ongoing involvement with its subsequent course) appreciated the more liberal teachings of Jesus but rejected his literal divinity or the miracles of the Bible, or its god-given inerrancy.
 He had especially harsh words towards Paul, whom he described as “the first corruptor of the doctrines of Jesus.”
 [Letters to William Short, April 13, 1820 and James Smith, December 8, 1822]